Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Truncations of supergravity

 Using the labelling of indices as in the previous subsection one can show that by discarding two $N=6$ gravitensorino multiplets consisting of the fields

 one obtains the non-metric $(3,0)$ graviton supermultiplet consisting of the fields

-The truncation to the non-metric $(3,0)$ supergravity theory has the same bosonic field content as the truncation to the maximal $(1,0)$ tensor Einstein supergravity with 14 self-dual tensor multiplets and the 14 scalars in both theories parameterize the symmetric space $SU^*(6)/USp(6)$.
-The corresponding result for the $5d$ supergravity, namely that $N=6$ supergravity has the same bosonic content as the quaternionic magical theory with the symmetric target space $SU^*(6)/USp(6)$ was shown in \cite{Gunaydin:1983rk}.
+The truncation to the non-metric $(3,0)$ supergravity theory has the same bosonic field content as the truncation to the maximal $(1,0)$ tensor Einstein supergravity with 14 self-dual tensor multiplets and the 14 scalars.
+The corresponding result for the $5d$ supergravity, namely that $N=6$ supergravity has the same bosonic content as the quaternionic magical theory with the symmetric target space $SU^*(6)/USp(6)$ was was shown in \cite{Gunaydin:1983rk}.